ergoplatform/awesome-ergo/README.md

 A curated list of awesome and useful Ergo resources.
 If you think your project should be listed here, please make a pull request.

 Logos, infographics and more available in [graphics](graphics).
-Check out the [Grow Ergo](https://github.com/ergoplatform/grow-ergo/) repository to see bounties available on Ergo.
+Make sure to check out the [Grow Ergo](https://github.com/ergoplatform/grow-ergo/) repository to see bounties available on Ergo.
 # Pages

 - [Community Chats and Content](pages/community.md)